telekrex/cookbook/README.md

 Ask yourself - "Is this code too complicated for what you're trying to do?" - Terry Davis, definitely paraphrased.

-Chunk up problems into small parts to solve
+Break up problems into small parts to solve.

-3) Write down what you're trying to accomplish before starting to code
+Define what you're trying to accomplish before writing to code.

-4) Reuse other people's work, but understand it as much as you can
-5) Be sensitive to hype cycles (e.g. be skeptical the latest programming fad)
+Be sensitive to hype cycles.

-C (written) translates naturally into Assembly
+C (written) translates naturally into Assembly.

+Question the requirements / dissolve the requirements down to its most fundemental form. - amalgamated (if that's a word?) and simplified from a few of Elon Musks ideas.

 Avoid dogmatic beliefs.

 Understand dependencies or try to avoid them.

+Don't invent fictional users. - John Carmack, paraphrased.